Why Is Test Data Management So Important?

 As we’ve said in the introduction of this post, the software world changes so fast that it’s hard for companies to remain competitive.
 In order to survive, they have to be fast: not only at adopting new trends—and not adopting them, when it makes sense not to—but also at delivering their core products and/or services.

 Trends like DevOps and continuous delivery come to mind.
 In the modern software landscape, it’s just not enough to release software monthly or even weekly.
 The larger and most successful companies deploy several times a day.
 But at such a frenetic deployment pace, how do you ensure the quality of each version?
 You’ve guessed it: test automation.

 While there’s still a time and a place for manual testing, it is only through a solid test automation strategy that you can get to the highest levels of confidence regarding your app’s quality.
 What you don’t want is for your test automation process to get in the way of releasing software.
 But it will if it has to wait for the data it needs.

 That’s why TDM is crucial for speed.
 As you’ve seen in the definition we presented two sections ago, test data management isn’t only about quality but also availability.
 One of its responsibilities is to make sure the data is where it’s needed when it’s needed.

 This point should be very clear by now.
 It’s simple logic:

-- Test automation is required for a high-quality software output.
+- Test automation is required for a high-quality software testing and software output.

-- A healthy test automation strategy requires test data that has high quality and high availability.
+- A healthy software testing and test automation strategy require valid test data that has high quality and high availability.

 - Test data management allows us to create test data, ensures both the quality and availability of test data, and ensures production data likeness.